Winn ACH conducts Drive-Through Vaccine test run

-A Winn Army Community Hospital staff member helps at the Installation test run of the COVID-19 Vaccination Clinic on Fort Stewart, Jan.
-29. Winn ACH, in coordination with the 3rd Infantry Division, conducted a COVID-19 drive-through vaccination clinic Friday for Fort Stewart Tricare Beneficiaries identified as part of the Department of Defense Vaccine Distribution plan.
+Winn Army Community Hospital, in coordination with the 3rd Infantry Division, conducted a COVID-19 drive-through vaccination clinic Friday for Fort Stewart Tricare Beneficiaries identified as part of the Department of Defense Vaccine Distribution plan.

+The event helped to evaluate the feasibility of offering the vaccine to a larger audience when a larger supply of vaccine becomes available.
+A major change from the drive-through influenza vaccine clinic, Winn ACH is partnering with 3rd ID units to use Donovan Field as the starting point for screening.
+Participants were provided information about the Moderna vaccine, including benefits and side effects, before they were directed to the Winn ACH overflow parking lot for the vaccine.
+After they received the vaccine, participants were asked to wait 15 minutes as an added safety measure in the case of an adverse reaction.

 |Date Taken:

-Note: Editors Note: Contributing author Patrick M. Young, Winn ACH Public Affairs.